 So, yes, a giant fun park occupies the end of the Prater nearest the city centre.
 Think dodgems, carousels, water rides, rollercoasters and the kind of pleasures where you need to be strapped in very securely.

-Let us not forget the pride of the Prater, either: the movie icon, city landmark and visitor magnet that is the Riesenrad Giant Ferris Wheel.
+- The pride of the Prater is the movie icon, city landmark and visitor magnet that is the Riesenrad Giant Ferris Wheel

 All of the above can make you hungry and thirsty, so the numerous snack bars and restaurants come in rather handy.
 One or two enjoy considerable local fame, like the Schweizerhaus and Luftburg.